Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

+Here $A$, $B$, and $C_{i}^{\alpha}$ are the fitting parameters that we will discuss later.
+Quantity $c_{{\bm q} \nu}$ is a descriptor of a single phonon mode.
+This descriptor depends only on the absolute value of the phonon eigenvector component $\xi_{\bm q \nu}^{i \alpha}$.
+Therefore, $c_{{\bm q} \nu}$ depends only on the magnitude of the atomic displacements, not on the relative phase between the atomic displacements.
+The second quantity, $d_{{\bm q} \nu}$ is simply the square of the norm of the phonon angular momentum vector raised to the $B$-th power.
+To establish the relationship, if any, between the two descriptors $c_{{\bm q} \nu}$ and $d_{{\bm q} \nu}$, we seek to find parameters $A$, $B$, and $C_i^{\alpha}$ that minimize the difference between $c_{{\bm q} \nu}$ and $d_{{\bm q} \nu}$.
+In other words, we wish to solve the following problem,

+This approach is very similar to the least squares fitting method.
+Clearly, if we find $A$, $B$, and $C_i^{\alpha}$ for which there is a good correlation between $c_{{\bm q} \nu}$ and $d_{{\bm q} \nu}$ then a large value of coefficient $C_i^{\alpha}$ can be interpreted as follows: phonons that tend to have a large (in magnitude) displacement of the $i$-th atom in the direction $\alpha$ also tend to have a large angular momentum of the phonon.
+Similarly, a small value of $C_i^{\alpha}$ means that displacement of $i$-th atom in direction $\alpha$ does not correlate with the magnitude of the phonon angular momentum.

-Minimizing Eq.~\ref{eq:to_min} gives optimal values of $A$ and $B$ close to $1/2$.
-Figure~\ref{fig:coeffs_t} shows a two-dimensional histogram showing correlation between two terms inside the sum in Eq.~\ref{eq:to_min}.
-In particular, on the horizontal axis we plot $\sum_{i\alpha} C_{i}^{\alpha} \left \vert {\xi_{\bm q \nu}^{i \alpha}} \right \vert^A$ while on the vertical axis we plot $\left( \sum_\alpha \left( l_{\bm q \nu}^\alpha\right)^2 \right)^B$ for all $\bm q$ and $\nu$.
-We plot these quantities with an optimal choice of $A$, $B$, and $C_{i}^{\alpha}$.
-Before analyzing all components $C_i^{\alpha}$, first we briefly discuss the values of their sums over all Cartesian directions, $\sum_{\alpha} \left \vert C_i^{\alpha} \right \vert$.
-We find that the sum is nearly the same for Ba, Ti, and apical oxygen (0.07), while it is significantly larger (0.16) for each of the two planar oxygens.
-This is consistent with analysis in the previous subsection showing that the majority of the contribution to the phonon angular momentum comes from planar oxygens.
+Numerically minimizing Eq.~\ref{eq:to_min} gives optimal values of $A$ and $B$ close to $1/2$.
+Optimal values of $C_{i}^{\alpha}$ are given in Table~\ref{tab:c_values}.
+Figure~\ref{fig:coeffs_t} shows a two-dimensional histogram indicating a strong correlation between quantities $c_{{\bm q} \nu}$ (horizontal axis) and $d_{{\bm q} \nu}$ (vertical axis).
+This two-dimensional histogram is constructed by binning individual phonons over all q-points in the dense $30^3$ q-mesh and all fifteen phonon branches $\nu$.
+We plot the histogram in Fig.~\ref{fig:coeffs_t} with an optimal choice of $A$, $B$, and $C_{i}^{\alpha}$ we obtained by numerically minimizing Eq.~\ref{eq:to_min}.
+Before analyzing numerical values of optimal components $C_i^{\alpha}$, first we briefly discuss their norm over Cartesian directions.
+We find that the norm is nearly the same for Ba, Ti, and apical oxygen (0.07), while it is significantly larger (0.16) for each of the two planar oxygens.
+This is consistent with the analysis in the previous subsection showing that most of the contribution to the phonon angular momentum comes from planar oxygens.

-Now we focus on individual coefficients $C_{i}^{\alpha}$.
-For planar oxygens, we find that the value of the coefficient is 0.15 for displacement along the $z$ axis, i.e. parallel to $\bm P$, while the values for displacements in the $x$-$y$ plane are significantly smaller, 0.02 and 0.04.
-The smaller value (0.02) corresponds to the displacement of planar oxygen along the Ti--O bond, while 0.04 is for displacement perpendicular to the bond.
+Now, we focus on individual coefficients $C_{i}^{\alpha}$ given in Table~\ref{tab:c_values}.
+For planar oxygens, we find that the coefficient value is 0.15 for displacement along the $z$ axis, that is, parallel to $\bm P$, while the values for displacements in the $x$-$y$ plane are significantly smaller, 0.05 and 0.01.
+The smaller value (0.01) corresponds to the displacement of planar oxygen along the Ti--O bond, while 0.05 is for the displacement perpendicular to the bond.